nm2107/mixxx-midi-mappings/src/single-deck/Denon-SC3900/README.md

 as there's no way to influence on the platter rotation speed via MIDI (or at least not that I know).

-The platter is either rotating at the normal speed, or not.
+The platter is either rotating at the normal speed, or stopped.

 ## Hybrid MIDI mode